Product Liability Insurance: Costs, Benefits, and Who Needs It

 For example, if the products carry the name of your business or the manufacturer has gone out of business, your business will have to deal with product liability claims.

 Insurance for products also covers the claims that arise from design defects, manufacturing defects, extortion, flawed marketing, government recalls, and malicious tampering.

 - Design defects happen due to poor design or insufficient product testing.
 They are present before making the product.

 - Manufacturing defects occur during the manufacturing or assembling of the product.

-- Extortion happens when someone is deliberately making the product dangerous to life.
+- Extortion happens when someone is deliberately making a product dangerous to life.

-- Businesses sometimes use flawed or misleading marketing to push the sale of the product.
+- Flawed or misleading marketing is sometimes used to push product sales.
 This might also lead to a product recall.

-- Government recall occurs when the government has to step in and order the product’s recall for safety reasons.
+- Government recall occurs when the government must step in and order the product’s recall for safety reasons.

-- Malicious tampering occurs when, for example, a group of disgruntled employees causes severe damages to the company’s reputation and sales.
+- Malicious tampering occurs when, for example, a group of disgruntled employees causes severe damage to the company’s reputation and sales.